-4 .NET Memory Model and its Implementation
+4 Memory Model Specification

-In this section, we first describe the programming language level memory model for C#, also called the .NET memory model, based on the information in two Microsoft's official ECMA standard document [15] and [14].
+In this section, we describe the programming language level memory model for C#, also called the .NET memory model, based on the information in two Microsoft's official ECMA standard document [21] and [20].

 We present which reorderings are allowed by .NET memory model as a reordering table.
 We first describe the bytecode types it considers and then present allowed bytecode reorderings.
 The bytecode types are: